The top 5 mistakes aged care companies make when choosing a workforce compliance management system

 Workforce compliance software should supplement your existing HR toolkit.
 Although labour management solutions aren’t technically payroll processing software, they should integrate seamlessly with them to ensure that the data being fed into one is as accurate as possible.
 In action, your system should be able to establish employment “rules” so that it knows what allowances, benefits, rates, and pay rules apply to which employee.

 Another key area for cost reductions is avoiding compliance penalties.
-Any top-notch workforce compliance management system will keep up with tracking pertinent details, such as ensuring your staff has valid and current visas, proper staffing by qualification, and that you’re compliant with the award requirements.
+Any top-notch workforce compliance management system will keep up with tracking pertinent details, such as ensuring your staff have valid and current visas, proper staffing by qualification, and that you’re compliant with the award and employment agreement requirements.

 Scheduling exceptions, such as leave, can throw a wrench in your operations and cause unnecessary expenses like overtime.
-A workforce compliance management system that has rule-based rostering – and which gives your schedule gray-out and blackout dates to lessen the blow of absent employees – and can help.
+A workforce compliance management system that has rule-based rostering – and which gives your schedule grey-out and blackout dates to lessen the blow of absent employees – can help.

-When possible, look for a solution that allows your staff to bid to pick up extra shifts and swap shifts on their own so that you can avoid costs associated with contracted labour.
+When possible, look for a rostering & scheduling solution like Humanforce that allows your staff to bid to pick up extra shifts and swap shiftson their own so that you can avoid costs associated with contracted labour.
 Contractors can be more expensive than regular staff, and are often less engaged than them as well.

 As more and more companies realise the value of adopting advanced technology to drive efficiency and productivity, the need for top-tier security and reliability becomes even more significant.

 When choosing a workforce compliance management system for aged care, security should be a top priority.
 The peace of mind that comes from knowing your data is safeguarded from unwanted intruders and uncleared personnel is invaluable.
-Staying compliant with global privacy acts such as GDPR and comply with a security and risk framework such as SOC-2.
+Your system should help you stay compliant with global privacy acts such as GDPR and operate with a security and risk framework such as SOC-2.

 Ideally, the system should simultaneously provide access 24/7 and be device agnostic.
-In particular, aged care facilities need solutions that are reliable since their operations effectively never end.
-It’s day-in day-out, 365 days a year.
-In that regard, choose a single account provider who can guarantee service up-time over 99% of the time.
+In particular, aged care facilities need solutions that are reliable since their operations run 24/7, 365 days a year.
+For that reason, choose a single account provider who can guarantee service up-time over 99% of the time.

-Mistake #3: Discounting the Importance of User Experience
+Mistake #3: Disregarding the importance of user experience

 A workforce compliance management system for aged care should make your life easier – not harder.